Need Well Service? Free Estimates Available

 How often should I have my well inspected?

-The National Ground Water Association recommends a professional well inspection every 10 years at minimum.
-In Laurens County, annual water quality testing and periodic pressure checks help catch early problems.
-Any sudden change in pressure, water color, or taste warrants an inspection right away — don't wait for the next scheduled visit.
+The National Ground Water Association recommends a professional inspection every 10 years minimum, with annual water quality testing in between.
+Any sudden change in pressure, water color, or taste means don't wait — call us right away.

 What should I do if my well runs dry after a drought?

-A well running dry during drought may recover on its own as the aquifer recharges — this can take days to several weeks depending on rainfall and groundwater depth.
-If the well stays dry, options include hydrofracturing to open new fractures in the bedrock, deepening the existing well, or drilling a new well to a deeper aquifer level.
-Contact us for a free assessment — we'll test yield and recommend the right approach for your Laurens County property.
+During drought, a dry well may recover as the aquifer recharges — this can take days to several weeks depending on rainfall and groundwater depth.
+If it stays dry, options include hydrofracturing, deepening the existing well, or drilling a new well to a deeper aquifer.
+Contact us for a free assessment and we'll recommend the right path forward.

 Does well drilling require land clearing or site preparation?

-It depends on your property.
-Our drilling rig needs clear access to the drilling site — typically a path at least 12 feet wide.
-If your property has dense vegetation, brush, or trees blocking access, you may need Dublin land clearing before we can bring equipment in.
-Many Dublin property owners coordinate both services when preparing rural land.
-If you're building new construction requiring both well and septic, Dublin septic installation can help plan system placement to meet Georgia's setback requirements.
-We're happy to assess your site access and coordinate timing.
+Our drilling rig needs clear access to the site — typically a path at least 12 feet wide.
+If your property has dense vegetation or trees blocking access, you may need land clearing before we can bring equipment in.
+We're happy to assess your site access during the initial consultation and help you plan the sequence.

 Is a Georgia EPD permit required to drill a new well in Laurens County?

 Yes.
-In Laurens County, all new residential and agricultural water wells require a Georgia EPD (Environmental Protection Division) permit before water well drilling can begin.
-As a licensed well driller Georgia regulations require, we handle the permit application for our customers and will not begin drilling until it is approved — typically several days to a couple of weeks depending on workload.
+All new residential and agricultural water wells in Georgia require a Georgia EPD permit before drilling can begin.
+We handle the permit application process ourselves — you don't have to deal with the paperwork.
+Typical approval takes several days to a couple of weeks depending on current workload.

 How deep are residential wells in Laurens County, Georgia?

-Most residential water wells in Laurens County range from 80 to 250 feet deep, drawing from the Floridan aquifer system.
-For Dublin well drilling, the exact depth depends on local geology, red clay and rock layer depth, and the water yield needed.
-Agricultural wells and high-demand properties may require greater depth — we assess site conditions and provide a depth estimate before residential well drilling begins.
+Most residential wells in this area range from 80 to 250 feet deep, drawing from the Floridan aquifer.
+Exact depth depends on your property's geology and the water yield needed.
+We assess site conditions and give you a depth estimate before drilling begins.

 What causes low water pressure from a well pump?

-Low water pressure from a private well in Laurens County is most often caused by a failing submersible pump, a waterlogged pressure tank, a partially clogged well screen, or a drop in the water table during dry periods.
-High iron content — common in middle Georgia groundwater — can scale pump components over time and reduce output.
-A pressure reading at the tank and an amp draw test on the pump motor will usually identify the cause quickly.
+Low pressure is most often caused by a failing submersible pump, a waterlogged pressure tank, a clogged well screen, or a drop in the water table during dry periods.
+High iron content — common in local groundwater — can scale pump components over time.
+A pressure reading and amp draw test on the pump motor will usually identify the cause quickly.

 What is a pressure tank and how do I know it needs replacing?

 A pressure tank stores pressurized water so your pump doesn't cycle on and off every time you open a faucet.
-When the internal bladder fails, the pump starts short-cycling — turning on and off rapidly even with minimal water use.
-Signs of a failing pressure tank include rapid pump cycling, waterlogged tank (no air charge), or rust and corrosion on the tank exterior.
-Most pressure tanks last 10–15 years; Laurens County's iron-rich groundwater can shorten that lifespan.
+When the internal bladder fails, the pump starts short-cycling rapidly.
+Signs include rapid cycling, a waterlogged tank, or rust on the tank exterior.
+Most last 10–15 years, though iron-rich groundwater in this area can shorten that lifespan.

 How do I protect my wellhead from surface contamination?

-In Laurens County, wellhead protection means keeping the casing above grade (at least 12 inches), maintaining a tight-fitting sanitary well cap, ensuring proper grout seal around the casing, and keeping potential contaminant sources — fuel storage, fertilizer application, septic drain fields — at the required setback distances from the wellhead.
-Annual visual inspections of the cap and casing condition help catch contamination risks early before they reach the water supply.
+Wellhead protection means keeping the casing above grade (at least 12 inches), maintaining a tight sanitary cap, ensuring proper grout seal, and keeping contaminant sources at required setback distances.
+Annual visual inspections catch problems early before they affect your water supply.

 What contaminants are most common in Laurens County well water?

-In Laurens County and across middle Georgia, the most common well water concerns are iron (which causes staining and metallic taste), coliform bacteria (typically from surface infiltration or a compromised well cap), nitrates (from agricultural activity or septic systems), and low pH (acidic water from the red clay soil profile).
-The Georgia EPD recommends testing at minimum for bacteria, nitrates, and pH annually.
-A broader panel should be run when first occupying a property or if water appearance or taste changes.
+The most common concerns in this area are iron (causing staining and metallic taste), coliform bacteria (from surface infiltration or a compromised cap), nitrates (from agricultural activity or septic systems), and low pH from the red clay soil.
+Test annually at minimum — run a broader panel when you first occupy a property or if water appearance or taste changes.

 Service Area